ivegamsft/AppMigrationWorkshop/HOL/07-app-to-container/README.md

     microsoft/aspnet    3.5-windowsservercore-10.0.14393.1715   b2a36e946a02        5 months ago        14.1GB
     ```

-1. Let's run a container for TimeTracker
+1. Let's run a container for TimeTracker.
+Remember that the container is now running as the gSMA so we need to start it with the credential spec file.

-    ```powershell
+    ````powershell
-    docker run -d -p 80:80 timetracker-site
+    docker run -d -p 80:80 timetracker-site -h timetrackersite --security-opt "credentialspec=file://win.json" timetracker-site
+    ````

+    Verify that the container is running

+    ````powershell
     docker ps

     # You should see something like this.
-Make note of the name
+Make note of the container name
     CONTAINER ID        IMAGE               COMMAND                   CREATED              STATUS              PORTS                NAMES
     5ff3a058f09f        timetracker-site        "C:\\ServiceMonitor..."
-About a minute ago   Up About a minute   0.0.0.0:80->80/tcp   happy_poincare
+About a minute ago   Up About a minute   0.0.0.0:80->80/tcp [YOUR CONTAINER NAME]
+    ````

+    ````powershell
-    docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" happy_poincare
+    docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" [YOUR CONTAINER NAME]

     # You should see something like this
     172.19.249.182
     ```

-1. On the SQL machine, add the gSMA account to the databases
+1. RDP to the SQL machine and add the gSMA account to the databases

     ````sql
     CREATE LOGIN [appmig\chost-gsma$] FROM WINDOWS